Communication in Health and Social Care (Adults and Children and Young People), Early Years and Childcar

 • Using jargon or complex language with individuals who may have cognitive impairments or limited vocabulary.

 • Misconception: 'Confidentiality means never sharing any information.'
-Correction: Confidentiality has limits.
-You must share information if someone is at risk of harm or if required by law, but always with proper authorisation.
+Correction: You must share information if there is a risk of harm to the individual or others, or if required by law.
+Always follow your workplace's confidentiality policy and seek advice if unsure.

 Frequently Asked Questions